aPurpleDev/monitoring/README.md

 '/' : Homepage, with its documentation.

+'/osjson' : All osmetrics records in the osmodel table.
+Rest API.

+'/ramjson' : All rammetrics records in the osmodel table.
+Rest API.

 '/osjson/(X)' : Select the latest X amount of osmetrics records in the osmodel table from the database.

 '/osjson/cpuusage/(Y)' : Select all osmetrics records where cpu usage was higher than Y.